prockley/prockley.github.io/_posts/2015-03-07-Labour-Force-Participation.md

 ###Gender comparison using 2011 Census data (ages 25-54)

 The purpose of this post was to get an idea of the geographic distribution of participation rates over the whole country.
-The data was restricted to the 25-54 age range to highlight the times when people are most likely to be working and rearing a family.
+The data was restricted to the 25-54 age group to highlight the times when people are most likely to be working and rearing a family.

 __Labour force participation rate:__ _The labour force (those at work, looking for first regular job, and unemployed) as a percentage of the total population._